JustSomeSoggybread/MyCalculator/README.md

 # MyCalculator
 A basic calculator user interface with basic functions for basic people.

+Basically, basic.

 ## Core Concepts Used
 **1. Toast:**
-	A toast will be used to display communicate with the user in the event of an error.
+	A toast will be used to communicate with the user in the event of an error.

 **2. Buttons and User Interface:**
 	Buttons will be required to properly allow for user interaction